Wyatt915/treeblood/README.md

 While the aim is to be as close as possible to LaTeX, there are a few deviations made for the sake of easier parsing

-### Switches are not supported
-LaTeX distinguishes between commands that take arguments and switches that apply to the remainder of their scope.
-If a switch is needed, one should instead use its equivalent command.

 ### Command arguments
 Latex commands are typically given parameters in {curly braces}, but this is not a requirement.
 If no curly braces are present, the next non-reserved character will be used.
 For example, `\\frac12` renders the same as `\frac{1}{2}`.
 I hate